blues/app-accelerators/74-returnable-container-tote-pool-tracker/README.md

 **Event payload is missing a field (e.g., `cycle` is absent).**

 - Check the firmware version.
 Early versions may have had different payloads.
-Ensure you've uploaded the latest sketch and that the installed **Blues Wireless Notecard** library is v1.8.5 or later.
+Ensure you've uploaded the latest sketch and that the installed **Blues Wireless Notecard** library is up to date.

 ## 10. Limitations and Next Steps